charles1614/spark/docs/running-on-yarn.md

 Java system properties or environment variables not managed by YARN, they should also be set in the Spark application's configuration (driver, executors, and the AM when running in client mode).

-There are two deploy modes that can be used to launch Spark applications on YARN.
+There are two org.apache.spark.blaze.deploy modes that can be used to launch Spark applications on YARN.
 In `cluster` mode, the Spark driver runs inside an application master process which is managed by YARN on the cluster, and the client can go away after initiating the application.
 In `client` mode, the driver runs in the client process, and the application master is only used for requesting resources from YARN.

 Unlike other cluster managers supported by Spark in which the master's address is specified in the `--master` parameter, in YARN mode the ResourceManager's address is picked up from the Hadoop configuration.